weissleb/peloton-tableau-connector/README.md

 ![dashboard](doc-images/dashboard.png)

 ## Shutdown
 As noted above, the connector and REST server are stateless.
-Once you're done, and you've saved your Tableau workbook, feel free to shit them both down.
+Once you're done, and you've saved your Tableau workbook, feel free to shut them both down.
 A simple `ctrl+c` in each terminal will do the trick.

 ## Restart
-If you ever want to pull new data from Peloton into your Tableau workbook, simply open two terminal windows and start both components (_assuming both repo's were cloned into $HOME and built as shown above_).
+If you ever want to pull new data from Peloton into your Tableau workbook, simply open two terminal windows and start both components (_assuming both repo's were cloned into `$HOME` and built as shown above_).

 In first terminal ...
 ```shell script